 10. “Modifications or tools cannot be added to no-code platforms”

-An extension of the preceding point, a common misconception is that customization itself is not allowed on no-code platforms, and so a user assumes they are stuck with whatever functionality the platform originally provides.
+This is an extension of the preceding point.
+A common misconception is that customization itself is not allowed on no-code platforms, and so a user assumes they are stuck with whatever functionality the platform originally provides.